tldr-pages/tldr/pages/linux/goaccess.md

 `goaccess {{path/to/file}} --log-format={{format}}`

-- Trace a logfile and pipe it to `goaccess`:
+- Analyse a log from stdin:

 `tail -f {{path/to/logfile}} | goaccess -`